While it's an improvement on the much-revered LX100, the Mark II version falls just short of full marks by not including a tilting screen.

 Panasonic Lumix LX100 II – Build and Handling

-If you were to place the older Panasonic LX100 and the new LX100 II side-by-side you’d be pretty hard-pushed to spot the difference.
-The main physical adjustment has been made to the hand grip, which is now slightly chunkier and a little more comfortable to hold during long shooting sessions.
-The thumb rest on the back of the camera helps too.
+If you were to place the older Panasonic LX100 and the new LX100 II side-by-side, you’d be pretty hard-pushed to spot the difference.

-As with its predecessor, the LX100 II goes big on tactile controls for pretty much any shooting aspect, even though there’s now a new touch-sensitive screen.
+As with its predecessor, the LX100 Mark II goes big on tactile controls for pretty much any shooting setting, even though there’s now a touch-sensitive screen.

 Flip to the back of the camera and you’ll see a pretty familiar array of buttons – certainly if you’ve used any Panasonic cameras before.
-There’s a navi-pad, but perhaps more interestingly are the four different customisable function buttons (another can be found on the top of the camera).
+You’ve got a navigational pad, but there’s also a set of customisable buttons, giving you yet more options to set up the camera exactly how you like to use it.
+Which is a good thing, because navigating its many menus can be a little confusing.

 Related: Best photo editing apps